GDPR - One Week In

 The findings in this article present a worrying notion that makes one question, what does the future hold in terms of compliance towards GDPR?
 The answer is simple.
 You have to be GDPR compliant unless you’re willing to fork out a huge chunk of your annual revenue.
 It’s basic common sense.

 The team here at Hopewiser want to help ensure that you are GDPR compliant, and we could save you a lot of money in the long run with our top of the range software.
-Our data cleanse services provide you with clean, enhanced, and validated addresses and will reduce your marketing spend by eliminating all goneaway, duplicates, and deceased records.
+Our data cleansing services provide you with clean, enhanced, and validated addresses and will reduce your marketing spend by eliminating all goneaway, duplicates, and deceased records.
 So our final question today is, how can you afford not to use our products?
 Head over to our website today for a full list of what is available for you and your business needs.